RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 People rarely shoot at cops or feds because it's a very effective way of getting yourself killed.
 "We better take their guns first" means the odds of living are even worse if you don't shoot back."

 * :::=== RoundSparrow_Commentary : Constant recency bias.
-Transgender sex / trans sex has been spelled out as core goboal focus since December 20, 2013 publication:
+Transgender sex / trans sex has been spelled out as core global focus since December 20, 2013 publication:
 ... ... ...
 "Vladimir Putin is calling on the conservatives of the world to unite—behind him.
 The Kremlin leader's full-throated defense of Russia's "traditional values" and his **derision of the West's "genderless and infertile"** liberalism" https://www.theatlantic.com/international/archive/2013/12/vladimir-putin-conservative-icon/282572/ ===:::